nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Giant Gloop (840/8)

+- If Leena is below 15 Magic
+  - Leena - Get to Level 5 - Turn Red Gloop
 - Glenn - Get to Level 4 - Magnify
 - Serge - 1 - Genius
 - Leena - Get to Level 4 - IceBlast
-- If Leena has less than 15 Magic
-  - Serge or Glenn - AquaBeam (or AquaBall)
 - Everyone - Defend
+- If Leena is hit with a Blue Status Effect or if you need one more Blue element and someone has a status effect that is not Frozen
+  - Serge - Get to Level 2 - Medicine Status Affected Ally
+- Else if you need a Blue Element on the Field
+  - Serge And Or Glenn - 1 - AquaBeam
+- Else
   - Leena - Get to Level 5 - Frog Prince
 - Heal with Consumables
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**